Emergency Preparedness Testing

 S2’s Emergency Preparedness Testing has been designed to review the effectiveness of emergency response procedures in order to ensure that legal obligations to prevent and mitigate the effects of a major incident are met.
 The objective of the emergency scenario is to test, through simulation, the effectiveness of Unplanned events such as acts of terrorism, security threats, public disturbance and political unrest can have disastrous impacts on businesses.
 Preparing businesses for these unplanned events helps... and other arrangements to deal with an incident likely to cause significant harm to the site and/or its people, and to provide recommendations after the event for corrective action.

-Emergency Preparedness Testing will be undertaken by a highly-qualified and experienced S2 Partnership assessor.
 Typically, the site visit will be unannounced.
-On arrival, the consultant will present an emergency scenario brief.
-The assessment will include an examination of site emergency preparedness documentation, response to the emergency scenario, and questioning of site management and other staff, where appropriate.
+On arrival, the consultant will present the emergency scenario brief, which will be simulated during the visit.
+The assessment will include an examination of site emergency preparedness documentation, a review of the site’s response to the emergency scenario, and questioning of site management and other staff, where appropriate.

-The scenario and subsequent assessment bring together those pre-existing conditions that are involved in an emergency situation, allowing the emergency response team and their responses to be observed under controlled conditions.
-The scenario will provide a realistic emergency situation, and whilst the type of emergency can vary widely, it may include; explosive device threats, floods or gas leaks, freak weather or seismic events, major electrical power failure, chemical incidents or civil unrest.
+The scenario will provide a realistic emergency situation, and whilst the type of emergency can vary widely, it may include: explosive device threats, floods or gas leaks, freak weather or seismic events, major electrical power failure, chemical incidents or civil unrest.

 The Emergency Preparedness Test shall consider how the site and its team: